ma-muhammadali/pse_MAOnlineYouTubeVideoDownloader_Local_Server_Code/README.md

 ## Usage

-* run app.py in python terminal and then goto http://127.0.0.1:5000/
+* Run app.py in python terminal and then goto http://127.0.0.1:5000/
-* paste a youtube video url and click Start
+* Paste a youtube video url and click Start
 * Click Download Video, Download will start automatically